Postgraduate courses starting January 2021

-The new student route, which falls under the UK's new points-based immigration system, will be open to applicants on 5 October 2020.
-Anyone applying to study in the UK from 5 October 2020 will be considered under the new immigration rules for students.
+The new student route, which falls under the UK's new points-based immigration system, opened to applicants on 5 October 2020.

 It essentially retains the key elements of the Tier 4 (general) route and is open to Non-EEA/Swiss nationals who wish to study at UK institutions for more than six months.
 EEA/Swiss students arriving in the UK on or after 1 January 2021 can also apply under the student route from 5 October 2020.